pq-CUC/Rhyme/README.md

 This repository is organized as follows:

--   `reference implemention/ref/`: The core source code for the Rhyme signature scheme.
+-   `Reference implementation/ref/`: The core source code for the Rhyme signature scheme.
--   `security estimation/`: A copy of the [Lattice Estimator](https://github.com/malb/lattice-estimator) tool, used for security analysis of the Rhyme parameter sets.
+-   `Security estimation/`: A copy of the [Lattice Estimator](https://github.com/malb/lattice-estimator) tool, used for security analysis of the Rhyme parameter sets.
 Please see the `README.md` inside this directory for original author and license information.
 -   `my-tests/`: Contains the specific scripts used to evaluate Rhyme's security with the Lattice Estimator.

 ### Build and Run